Inherited Craziness

 cc-by-sa/2.0 - © John Salmon - geograph.org.uk/p/4749411

-Charles Trevail, son of Joseph Trevail and Jane Rundle, in 1871, was living with his brother, Joseph Rundle Trevail, in Westminster.
-Then, in the 1st quarter of 1874, Charles married Mary Fleming at St Margaret's, Westminster
+Charles Trevail (b.
+1852), son of Joseph Trevail and Jane Rundle, in 1871, was living with his brother, Joseph Rundle Trevail, in Westminster.
+In Q1 of 1874, Charles married Mary Fleming at St Margaret's, Westminster

-On the 1881 census, Mary claims to be from Barnstaple, Devon, born around 1855.
-In 1891, she says she's from London; in 1901, Westminster and 1911, London City.
-One would normally trust the earliest records more, but it transpires her father, Henry Fleming, a tailor, was from Barnstaple, while her mother, Edith was from Middlesex, City (i.e. London) - there is a marriage of a Henry Fleming to Edith Arding, in Kensington, in 1842 that may refer.
+On the 1881 census, Mary claimed to be from Barnstaple, Devon, born around 1855.
+In 1891, she said she was from London; in 1901, Westminster and 1911, London City.
+One would normally trust the earliest records, but it transpires her father, Henry Fleming, a tailor, was from Barnstaple, while her mother, Edith was from Middlesex, City (i.e. London) - there is a marriage of a Henry Fleming to Edith Arding, in Kensington, in 1842 that may refer.
 The 1871 census where Mary (17) is living with her parents at Artillery Terrace, St Margaret, Westminster, says she was born in Soho, Middlesex.

 Charles and Mary had five children, all born in Lambeth: